marnelfr/udemy.react/README.md

 we've got few exceptions such as:
 - state updating functions,
 - "built-in" APIs or functions
-- variables or functions defined OUTSIDE the components
+- variables or functions defined OUTSIDE components

 **All "things" used in the effect function must be added if those "things" could change because the component (or some parent component) re-rendered.**